chris-hildebrandt/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primitive values are "simple" in that they do not have properties, just values, they include:
+"strings"
+numbers
+booleans
+undefined
+null

+objects and arrays are collections of data

+arrays store information by index or position and the data is stored in order

+objects store information by key/value pairs and information is unordered
 ```